- Office of Disease Prevention and Health Promotion (ODPHP)

 - Health literacy of the population

-Emerging Issues in Health Communication and Health Information Technology
+Emerging Issues (Non-API) in Health Communication and Health Information Technology

 Attaining health literacy is one of Healthy People 2030’s foundational principles and overall goals.
 Reflecting the evolving understanding of health literacy, Healthy People 2030 has adopted 2 definitions that together constitute health literacy: